GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md

 ## Changes in types of PDB signatures

-Calls from a script to GIMP are calls to PDB procedures.
+Calls from a script to LIGMA are calls to PDB procedures.
 PDB procedures are documented in terms of C and GLib types.

 This table summarizes the changes: